Female Human Ranger Lancer/Beastmaster

 Pack Alpha: At Level 4, at the start of each round, you maybgive an adjacent Animal Partner one of your half actions, or vice-versa.

 Sic ‘em, Boy!: At Level 4, at the start of each scene, you may grant your Animal Partners 1 of your Unarmed Combat or Terrain feats until the end of the scene.
+At Level 8, you may share a combined total of 2 Unarmed Combat and Terrain feats with Animal Partners in each scene.

 Her name is Malaina, the name meaning ‘black’, because when she was born she was born with a head full of black hair, reminding everyone of the Black Peaks that they called home.
 She was born in a small village that was able to prosper due the volcanic soil and able to keep small herds of goats, sheep and cows.
 She is the daughter the village leader, the only girl and the youngest, having had 2 older brothers who doted on her from what she can remember.
 There is even a small legend that her family has Dragon blood flowing through their veins.
 The village lives on a border of Drake territory, yet, for as long as even the elders can remember, the village and the drakes have lived in relative peace with each other, even on occasion coming to the aid of one another.